Citroen Ami two-seat electric city car: prices, specs and customisation options

 All Amis sold in the UK will be left-hand drive, but as Citroen points out, this means drivers can exit the car directly onto the pavement.
-As the Ami isn’t a car, but a quadricycle, anyone with an AM moped license can drive one on the road.
+As the Ami isn’t a car, but a quadricycle, anyone with an AM moped licence can drive one on the road.

 The commercial version of the Ami, named the My Ami Cargo, is also making its way to British shores, priced at £7,995.
 With the same range as the passenger version, the My Ami Cargo is best suited to last-mile parcel and food deliveries in urban areas.